yohanzytoon/blockchainFraudDetectionV1/README.md

 ## Overview

-This project implements an advanced Graph Convolutional Network (GCN) model to detect fraudulent Bitcoin transactions using the Elliptic dataset.
+This project implements a Graph Convolutional Network (GCN) model to detect fraudulent Bitcoin transactions using the Elliptic dataset.
 The dataset represents Bitcoin transactions as nodes and their connections as edges, allowing for a graph-based approach to fraud detection.

 ## Features